branronger-sy/TP_jdbc_java/README.md

 ## 🙏 Acknowledgments

 - This project was created as a practical exercise for learning Java Collections and JDBC
+- Special thanks to our supervisor Mr Elmahdi Erraji for giving us the chance to practice JDBC.
-- Special thanks to the Java community for excellent documentation and resources
+- Special thanks to the Java community for excellent documentation and resources.

 ---